 Again, go to Google Analytics.
 On the left-hand menu, go to Behavior, then Behavior Flow.

-This would show visitor interactions, starting from landing page, to the pages they navigated, and finally, the page where they left.
+This would show visitor interactions, starting from the landing page, to the pages they navigated, and finally, the page where they left.

 Pro Tip: If there are specific actions you want visitors to perform on your website, create Goals in Google Analytics.
 Read how to set them up here.